gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 The OpenShift Installer will be updated to support the new `platform.aws.subnetsConfig` field, and the Ingress Operator will be updated to apply the `Subnets` field in the IngressConfig as the default subnets for new IngressControllers.

+### Defining Subnets Roles

+With the install-config now able to specify two different ways a subnet could be used, it's important to clarify what these uses are.
+We will define the purpose or uses of a subnet as a **role**.
+We use the concept of roles to recognize that a single subnet can simultaneously fulfill multiple roles.

+Let's define the subnet roles.
+The role associated with the existing `platform.aws.subnets` field will be defined as the "cluster subnet role".
+Additionally, this enhancement proposes a new subnet role for hosting IngressControllers, which will be defined as the "IngressController subnet role".

+_Note: These roles are defined only to establish a common language within the context of the install-config and may not be applicable to other environments, situations, or APIs._

+**Cluster Subnet Role**

+Subnets with this role hosts a majority of cluster infrastructure resources, including instances (nodes) and the External and Internal API load balancers.
+Additionally, they serve important functions such as locating the VPC for cluster installation and determining the Availability Zones for the cluster.

+**IngressController Subnet Role**

+Subnets with this role are designated as the default subnets for hosting AWS load balancers created specifically for IngressControllers.
+This role does not include load balancers created from generic LoadBalancer-type Services, but only those from IngressControllers.

+#### Terminology

+For the sake of simplicity, we will refer to "IngressController-role subnets" as subnets that fulfill at least the IngressController subnet role, but are not limited to it.
+Similarly, "cluster-role subnets" will refer to subnets that fulfill at least the cluster subnet role, but are not limited to it.
+If a subnet fulfills both IngressController and cluster roles, we will refer to that as a "dual-role subnet" to make it clear that it serves both purposes.

+When this proposal refers to a "IngressController subnet", it is generically referring to a subnet that associated with an IngressController's load balancer, not specifically a subnet that was specified with the IngressController-role in the install-config, as these can differ.
+However, this proposal will avoid using the term "cluster subnet", due to its ambiguity; a "cluster subnet" could refer to a subnet that exists in the same VPC, one that has instances belonging to it, or one that carries the `kubernetes.io/cluster/<cluster-id>` tag of the cluster.

 ### Implementation Details/Notes/Constraints